Chapter 4: A Lifetime With Breath

 Lifespan content (Lesson 4.2): The chapter discusses breath from birth through old age, including pregnancy and the end of life.
 Some students may have personal connections to these life events (relatives, family situations) that this content may bring up.
 We encourage open conversation if it does.

-Capstone assignment (Lesson 4.4): The chapter culminates in a 3-5 page personal breath philosophy, which students will write over the following two weeks.
+Capstone assignment (Lesson 4.5): The chapter culminates in a 3-5 page personal breath philosophy, which students will write over the following two weeks.
 The assignment asks them to articulate where they are, what they have decided to adopt, what they have decided against, what they remain undecided about, and what breath cannot do.
 The Dolphin's hope is that the capstone produces a document the student will return to in ten years.
+The philosophy capstone is preceded by the statistics capstone (Lesson 4.4), which gives the student the longitudinal-cohort reading discipline to read what the world will tell them about decades-long breath practice honestly.
+Math then philosophy — the philosophy reads better with the math in hand.

 The thirty-day end-of-chapter activity invites students to choose one simple practice and do it daily for a month.
 If your student would like company in their chosen practice, you are welcome to join them.